timothyta12/CarND-Capstone/README.md

+# The Project
+This is the capstone project for Udacity's Self Driving Car Engineer Nanodegree.
+The project is a culmination of other projects to integrate into a self driving car.

+## Contributors

+Timothy Ta timothyta12@gmail.com

+### The Parts
+To build an entire system to power a self driving car, there needs to be a unifying element between all the components.
+Here the components consist of ROS Nodes which are able to run independently and communicate with each other.

+* Waypoint Updater
+* Controller
+* Traffic Light Detection

+### Waypoint Updater
+The goal of the updater is to calculate the waypoints the car needs to take.
+The car is initally given a set of initial waypoints to work with.
+Only a small subset is used at anytime.
+The subset is created based off the current position of the car.
+The final waypoint output depends on the actions of the car.
+For this project the main focus was slowing down when there is a traffic light.
+When the car senses there is a red light, the car calculates a trajectory to slow down the car.
+This updater can later be extended to include lane shifting and possible obstacle avoidance.

+### Controller
+The three main inputs of a car are steering, throttle, and braking.
+These inputs all depend on what the car is supposed to do.
+Using the given waypoints, a desired set of velocities are calculated.
+Since the car cannot instantaneously accelerate, the controller must adjust itself to match these velocities.
+Several models are used for controlling these componenents.
+The throttle is controlled using a PID controller to provide smooth acceleration.
+The steering is controlled by calculating the how to match the correct angle without oversteering.
+The brakes are applied exclusively from the throttle.
+Brakes should only be applied when there is no throttle and the car wants to slow down.
+This is done by brute calculation with the car's current position and the desired stopping location.

+### Traffic Light Detection
+Currently, the simulator provides the position and states of the traffic lights.
+Using this information, if the light is red, the car will calculate a deccelerating trajectory to stop near the line.
+If the light is green the car will continue normally.
+The next goal of this part is to automate the detection of traffic lights using a camera.
+This can be achieved through a CNN to give a classification of traffic lights.

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

 Please use **one** of the two installation options, either native **or** docker installation.